 Translation: “The national flag faithfully expresses the life of Costa Rica, characterized by always seeking conciliation, as well as by the virtuous purpose that guides its destiny.”

 “En la lucha tenaz de fecunda labor

 eterno prestigio, estima y honor.”

-Translation: “Here, the virtues of the Costa Rican are exalted, particularly the will to work and the sense of national honour.
-This stanza refers to Ticos as labriegos sencillos, simple farm hands, whose pride is earned by operating ploughs and shovels rather than arms and ammunition.”
+Translation: “Here, the virtues of the Costa Rican are exalted, particularly the will to work and the sense of national honor.
+This stanza refers to Ticos as labriegos sencillos, simple farm hands, whose pride is earned by operating plows and shovels rather than arms and ammunition.”

 “Salve oh tierra gentil

 Translation: “Costa Rica is a welcoming land for nationals and foreigners.
 But when Costa Rica is threatened, Ticos will transform their tools into weapons to defend their way of life and independence.”

 “Salve, oh Patria

 Costa Rica’s fertile soil provides its people with sustenance and shelter.
 In Costa Rica, peace and work are inseparable because they originate from the same source: freedom.